 Responsibilities Related to Communication of Information.
 Email is the primary form of communication that faculty and staff use in relaying information to you.
-Emails are sent to the address that the university has on file unless you inform us otherwise.
+Emails are sent to the students' BYU issued email address (netid@byu.edu).
 You will receive regular emails, usually weekly, from the program as well as a monthly newsletter which communicates information relevant to available scholarships, presentations of interest, and student and faculty news.
 You are responsible for knowing the information in these communications.